JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Base Dice Tier Adjustment

-Adjusts the Base Dice Tier level for the Combat Roll the Ammo is being used with.
+Adjusts the Base Dice Tier's tier for the Combat Roll the Ammo is being used with.
 Used to represent Ammo that adjusts the consistency and reliability of the Combat Roll.

-For example, let's say a character has a "Light Bow (+0) (Two-handed)" Combat Roll (which has a level 0 Base Dice Tier meaning it's Base Dice would be 3d6 unless otherwise adjusted).
+For example, let's say a character has a "Light Bow (+0) (Two-handed)" Combat Roll (which has a tier 0 Base Dice Tier meaning it's Base Dice would be 3d6 unless otherwise adjusted).
 If the character were to use a "Light Arrow - Survival" (which would represent a poorly constructed arrow made as a last ditch effort in a survival situation) which has a -1 Base Dice Tier Adjustment, then the Combat Roll would have a -1 Base Dice Tier ("2d6, 1d4" for it's Base Dice).
 If instead a "Light Arrow - Standard" were used which has a +0 Base Dice Tier Adjustment, then the Combat Roll would have a Base Dice Tier of +0 ("3d6" for it's Base Dice).

 ### Penetration Adjustment